Viewing Seasons and where to see Costa Rica Turtles?

 Hawksbill Sea Turtle

 The Hawksbill Sea Turtle is on the worlds critically endangered animal list.
 They are double the size of the Olive Ridley reaching sizes of 3 feet or (1 meter) in length and weighing 110kg (200 lbs).
-The hawksbill is easily identifiable more so than others because of its unique pointed snout, very similar to a hawk.
-You will find the Hawksbill on both sides of Costa Rica.
+The hawksbill is easily identifiable, more so than others, because of its unique pointed snout very similar to that of a hawk.
+You will find the Hawksbill turtles on both sides of Costa Rica.
 Coming to the far north and south on the Pacific side and almost the whole Caribbean side.

 Green Sea turtle

 The Green Sea turtle is found on both sides of Costa Rica and is larger than the last two turtles.
 They can grow up to 4 feet or (1.5 meters) in length and weigh up to 300 kg (650 lbs).
-Unlike the Hawkbill the green turtle doesn’t have a curved snout but rather a very flat one.
-These particular turtles are herbivores only eating algae and seagrasses.
+Unlike the Hawkbill, the green turtle doesn’t have a curved snout but rather a very flat one.
+These particular turtles are herbivores and only eat algae and seagrasses.
 With this diet, they take quite a while to reach their full size.

 Leatherback Sea turtle